 Employee directors receive no additional compensation for serving on the Board or its Committees.
-In fiscal 2007, Non-employee Directors received an annual retainer of \$25,000 (paid in monthly installments), a \$1,000 per day attendance fee for Board and Committee meetings, and a \$500 fee for participation in Board meetings held telephonically.
+In Fiscal 2008, Non-employee Directors received an annual retainer of \$25,000 (paid in monthly installments), a \$1,000 per day attendance fee for Board and Committee meetings, and a \$500 fee for participation in Board meetings held telephonically.
 Additionally, the Audit Committee Chairman received an annual retainer of \$5,000 (paid in monthly installments) and the Chairmen of other Board Committees received an annual retainer of \$4,000 (paid in monthly installments).
-Commencing in fiscal 2007, each Non-employee Director received an annual restricted stock grant of 1,000 shares pursuant to the Winnebago Industries, Inc. 2004 Incentive Compensation Plan, as amended ("the 2004 Plan").
+Commencing in Fiscal 2007, each Non-employee Director also received an annual restricted stock grant of 1,000 shares pursuant to the Winnebago Industries, Inc. 2004 Incentive Compensation Plan, as amended (the "2004 Plan").
+This annual grant of restricted stock was increased to 1,500 shares in Fiscal 2008.
 These restricted shares may not be sold until the director retires from the Board.